AztecProtocol/aztec-v1-specification/README.md

 userToAZTECAccountMapping[_account] = _AZTECaddress;
 ```

 The `accountMapping` maps the user's Ethereum address to their `linkedPublicKey` and the `userToAZECAccountMapping` maps their Ethereum address to their AZTEC Ethereum address.
-This is used to...

 ### Meta-transactions via the GSN
 To abstract gas away from users, the SDK makes use of the gas station network and it's relayer system.
 The GSN enabled `recipient` contract in the AZTEC ecosystem is the `AccountRegistry.sol`.